Tran Manh Tuan|Saxophone

 Having collaborated with legendary musicians such as Herbie Hancock and Wayne Shorter, Tuan is not only a performer but also a key promoter of jazz development in Vietnam—founding the Saigon Big Band and jazz clubs that serve as musical bridges between local and international scenes.

 Making his debut performance in Taiwan, and marking the first appearance of a Vietnamese band at the Taichung Jazz Festival, he will lead the TMT Fusion Band.
-The ensemble combines saxophone with traditional Vietnamese instruments like the ceramic bell, moon lute, and Vietnamese zither, showcasing a captivating cross-cultural fusion and offering audiences a fresh Southeast Asian jazz perspective.
+The ensemble combines saxophone with traditional Vietnamese instruments like moon lute, and Vietnamese zither, showcasing a captivating cross-cultural fusion and offering audiences a fresh Southeast Asian jazz perspective.